wso2/docs-is/en/includes/apis/scim2/build-scim2-user-creation-payload.md

 ## Step 3: Determining the Type of SCIM 2.0 Attributes

 The patterns described below are used for SCIM attributes to map local user attributes.
-SCIM claim mappings should follow these patterns for different types of SCIM attributes.
+SCIM attribute mappings should follow these patterns for different types of SCIM attributes.

 Based on the pattern: